I don't really know why I'm doing this.

 Like I said, I'm going to write whatever I feel like writing here, because writing is something I do anyway, impulsively, constantly.
 I rarely share it with anyone, and people tell me I "should."
 I've got a couple thousand pages of book-length things lying around in various hard drives and notebooks and old laptops and I honestly have no idea what I'm going to do with them.
 This is what a bachelor's in English and World Lit gets you, kids: vague memories of how grammar works and a very expensive lesson in how to make a negligible amount of money being introspective and exhausting.
 But like the dirty old man said, "if it doesn't come bursting out of you / in spite of everything, / don't do it," so I guess I have to do it.
 I don't think Bukowski was imagining self-involved/self-conscious blogs in that poem, but it's good advice anyway.
 And you know us millennials, we cannot help but share.
 Pretty sure I still count as one.
 We are each of us an unholy chimera of audience and performer and venue stitched together into one self-digesting theatre, eating and regurgitating ourselves and each other endlessly, never feeling quite full.
 I'm hoping this stream of consciousness-diary-rant type thing will help channel that impulse into something productive, instead of something vain (in more than one sense of the word).
 Fuck, aren't we all just a little tired of analyzing, and being analyzed?
 I think we're good on the think-pieces, I think the articles about millennials might outnumber actual millennials by this point.
 Do they do anything or are they just agreement/disagreement porn?
 Guess I kind of just added to that a little.
 Oh well.

 I don't think I'll ever allow comments, or Q & A's on this, and I probably won't talk politics, because I think there's enough of all of that out there, thank you very much.
 If nobody was talking about the big issues, I would feel compelled to talk, but it seems more like our problem now is everyone talking at the same time with bad information (instead of, y'know.
 Reading, listening, admitting their ignorance.
 Voting).
 Kinda seems like some sort of ingenious conspiracy by a shadowy, world-ruling cabal; public discourse has been the primordial soup out of which so many revolutions and power-shifts have crawled, and every explosion of expression seems to come after someone tries to silence the masses.
 I just saw an old interview with the late, great Bourdain on Rogan's podcast, where he talked about how cafes were banned in England for a while because morning coffee was the only place where people would meet and talk while sober enough to notice what was wrong in their society.
 Before coffee, people from that part of the world apparently drank mead as the default morning beverage, pacifying their minds with an alcoholic buzz for the rest of the day.
 So cafes were banned for fear of inevitable cultural or political upheaval due to too much sober, clear-thinking conversation.
 Today it seems like someone in the illuminati round table was finally like, "Ok.
 They wanna talk?
 Let 'em ALL talk, all the time, so incessantly that no one voice can be heard clearly.
-Churn the waters forever so the best ideas have no space to rise to the top."
+Churn and muddy the waters forever to make them seem deep, so the best ideas have no space to rise to the top."
 And social media was born, and that's how they won, this fictitious evil society I just made up.
 If everyone's an activist and a motivational speaker and a debater and an influencer, it's kind of like no one is, in the end.
 The best way to silence people, it turns out, is to let them talk themselves and each other to death.
 Maybe.
 I don't know.

 So, you don't get to comment here.
 You just get to read this thing, or not.
 I haven't googled myself or anyone close to me in over a decade, and I'm not going to start.
-Sounds stupid, but realizing you don't actually have to read your twitter mentions - ever - is amazing.
+Sounds stupid, but realizing you don't actually have to read your twitter mentions or your Google alerts - ever - is amazing.
 Fun to imagine that if I don't read it, it just becomes a few guys talking at an ever-smiling picture of me, their faces growing more twisted with frustration as my portrait stays mockingly pristine, like a reverse Dorian Grey.
 I mean I guess regular life is already a reverse Dorian Grey since we all age and our pictures don't.
 Maybe that's a shitty simile.
 Whatever, I'm gonna leave it there anyway.
 For the sake of realness, yo.